-Reference Sites are inspirational ecosystems, delivering creative and workable solutions that improve the lives and health of older people.
-These solutions can now be scaled-up and replicated across the EU.
+Reference Sites are inspirational ecosystems, delivering creative and workable solutions that improve the lives and health of older people and the whole community.

-The Sites are regions, cities, integrated hospitals or care organisations that focus on a comprehensive, innovation-based approach to active and healthy ageing.
+Reference Sites are regions, cities, integrated hospitals or care organisations and their quadruple helix partners from industry, civil society, academia and government authorities that focus on a comprehensive, innovation-based approach to active and healthy ageing.
 They offer concrete examples of their positive impact in this field.
-Reference Sites demonstrate synergies between different actions, breakthrough solutions within a short time frame, and the added value of taking a holistic approach.

 The benefits of becoming a Reference Site are considerable.

-For many Reference Sites, the recognition of their leadership acts as a catalyst for growth in their region.
+The recognition of a region’s leadership acts as a catalyst for growth in the region.
 It brings stakeholders on board who work collaboratively in developing innovative solutions, thereby ensuring a whole system approach.

-Networking is a fundamental part of being a Reference Site.
-Reference Sites are pioneering some of the most advanced innovative digital solutions that improve the lives of ageing populations, and have created strong links between themselves.
+Networking and partnering is a fundamental part of being a Reference Site.
+Reference Sites are pioneering some of the most advanced innovative digital solutions that improve the lives of ageing populations.
+They have created strong links between themselves.
 This collaboration enables sites to share good practices and build collaboration across borders in a way that maximises outcomes and reduces the risks associated with investing in innovation.

 Two Thematic Workshops were awarded and organised in 2019 with the support of the WE4AHA team:

 “Implementing a comprehensive approach to integrated care” submitted by Federico II University Hospital/Campania Reference Site on behalf of the Italian Reference Sites.

 “5G enabling digital transformation in health and care” submitted by OuluHealth Reference Site.